nexussays/load.js/README.md

 # load.js

-`load.js` provides an easy and robust API to let you manage your script dependencies in your code instead of an external HTML file and then asynchronously load Javascript files in parallel without blocking CSS, images, or other scripts.
+`load.js` is a script loader written in TypeScript.
+It provides an easy and robust API to let you manage your script dependencies in your code instead of an external HTML file and asynchronously load them in parallel without blocking CSS, images, or other scripts.

 ## Why load.js?

-### Instead of script tags
+### ...Instead of script tags

 Using script tags has three primary problems: